 Hydrogen sulfide (H2S) is colorless and smells like rotten eggs; however the odor cannot be taken as warning, as smell sensitivity disappears quickly after breathing only a small quantity of H2S.
 This gas is often found in sewers, sewage treatment facilities and in petrochemical operations.
 In addition, H2S is flammable and explosive in high concentrations.
 Sudden poisoning may cause unconsciousness and respiratory arrest.
-In less-sudden poisoning, symptoms are nausea, stomach distress, eye irritation, belching, coughing, headache, and lip blistering.
+In less-sudden poisoning, symptoms are nausea, stomach distress, eye irritation, belching, coughing, headache, lip blistering, and paralyzed olfactory nerves.